ftctechnh/ftc_app/README.md

 The Swerve Library now appears to be quite stable and functional.
 Our own teams are actively developing their competition code using it.
-It currently is synchronized to the release from FTC HQ that was published October 6th, 2015.
+It currently is synchronized to the release from FTC HQ that was published November 4th, 2015.
 Please be sure to **update your driver station** app to the latest-available version.

 To use the library, we recommend forking or cloning our repository and working off of the